FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 ZeroSixZero: less wind and good to go

 During the day, however, a biting wind picked up, making it much colder than we expected.
-Still, it was a very beautiful day, and we passed a mountain called Hoggestabben, which rises 800 meters straight up from the ice.
+Still, it was a very a stunningly beautiful day, and we passed a mountain called Hoggestabben, which rises 800 meters straight up from the ice!
 There’s a chilly draft in camp tonight, but we’re very happy with the distance we covered today.

 Day 17 – Monday, 24 November

-ZeroSixZero Hard day, Sun, little wind, climed to 1700m.
+ZeroSixZero Hard day, Sun, little wind, climbed to 1700m.
 Distance 21 km

-We pushed hard and gained roughly 1,700 meters of elevation.
-We’ve made camp here for the night and will climb a bit higher tomorrow before beginning the descent.
+We pushed hard and gained a lot of altitude.
+We’ve made camp here for the night and will climb a bit higher tomorrow before beginning the descent towards the Troll area.
 The day was dominated by long snow dunes—endless ridges of white.
 Each time we thought we had cleared the last one, another rose ahead.
 Progress was demanding.
 Still, spirits are high.
 We’re satisfied with the effort and believe we can cover good distance in the coming days as we continue toward Troll Station.

 Day 18 – Tuesday, 25 November